EsotericSoftware/kryo/README.md

 > Tip: Input provides all the functionality of ByteArrayInputStream.
 There is seldom a reason to have Input read from a ByteArrayInputStream.

 If the Input `close` is called, the Input's InputStream is closed, if any.
 If not reading from an InputStream then it is not necessary to call `close`.
 Unlike many streams, an Input instance can be reused by setting the position and limit, or setting a new byte array or InputStream.

+The zero argument Input constructor creates an uninitialized Input.
+Input `setBuffer` must be called before the Input can be used.

 ### ByteBuffers